nEdge requires at least two wired network interfaces in order to run.

 apt-get install nedge

-After logging in into the gui for the first time, the nEdge system configuration page will open.
+After logging in into the GUI for the first time, visit the System Interface and access the System Setup.
 The first thing to look at is the Operating Mode.
 The following operating modes are available:

 - Bridge Mode: provides minimal configuration and easy integration with existing network